princemwill/course-resources/week0/syllabus.md

 If you attend less than 90% of classes, you will need to make up the time in some other way.
 The TA will have more information for you if that's the case.

 In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.
 You must also complete every assignment - any assignments considered **incomplete** must be resubmitted before the end of the course.
+Finally, you must receive a grade of 70% or higher on the final project.

 # Course Resources